thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

+---
+layout: post
+title: Form Handling With Mechanize And Beautifulsoup
+---

 Python <a target="_blank" href="http://wwwsearch.sourceforge.net/mechanize/">Mechanize</a>
 is a module that provides an API for browsing web pages and manipulating HTML forms.
 <a target="_blank" href="http://www.crummy.com/software/BeautifulSoup/">BeautifulSoup</a>